 Fourteen (14) states currently administer programs to promote Veteran and Disabled Veteran Small Businesses.
-Vetrepreneurs that are focused exclusively on the federal government may be missing out on opportunities with their state government.
+Vetrepreneurs who are focused exclusively on the federal government may be missing out on opportunities with their state government.
 This is particularly true for states that promote (i.e. provide advantageous contracting considerations) to veteran and disabled veteran small businesses.
-Note: Total state spends exceed Federal non-mandatory annual spend.
-The existence and advantages of Veteran business programs has grown significantly during the past 10 years and is anticipated to experience continued growth as state legislatures attempt to provide opportunities for returning Veterans.
+Note: Total state spends exceed federal non-mandatory annual spend.
+The existence and advantages of veteran business programs have grown significantly during the past 10 years and is anticipated to experience continued growth as state legislatures attempt to provide opportunities for returning Veterans.

 The advantages of participating in programs vary by state.
-The most advantages programs include set-asides and/or procurement preferences to the Veteran or Disabled Veteran owned business.
-Ea8a monitors these programs and provides the following State benefits matrix for the educational use of prospective clients and current clients.
+The most advantageous programs include set-asides and/or procurement preferences to the veteran or disabled veteran-owned business.
+Ez8(a) monitors these programs and provides the following state benefits matrix for the educational use of prospective clients and current clients.

 FYI: California led the way with the nation’s first program to promote veteran and disabled veterans.